-HOUSING COSTS: depend on the location and quality of the accommodation.
-Monthly rent can vary from 670 in the dormitories to about 6400 for a single bedroom private flat in Tallinn.
+Depend on the location and quality of the accommodation.
+Monthly rent can vary from €70 in the dormitories to about €400 for a single bedroom private flat in Tallinn.
 Of course, prices in the city centre might be higher.
 Dormitories usually require a deposit.
 Real estate agents usually take a commission fee equal to one month's rent.